Lcs002/Automatons/README.md

 ```

 > [!WARNING]
-> _Be sure at least one Final State is set before running any algorithm._
+> _Be sure at least one Final State is set before building the automaton._

 Finally, you can create the configured automaton by calling 'build()':
 ```java